ricky7171/test_wa_backend/README.md

 - Register, Login, & Logout

-- Add other user to contacts
+- Add other user to their contacts

 - Realtime chat with other user

-- History chat
+- See chat history